-Students placed on an extended track must complete the PharmD program within a reasonable period of time, and in all circumstances in compliance with the COP Graduation Policy.
+Students placed on an extended track (due to repeating the year) must complete the PharmD program within a reasonable period of time, and in all circumstances in compliance with the COP Graduation Policy.

 X. EXPERIENTIAL EDUCATION

 Any student receiving a grade of "NP" on any rotation (either IPPE or APPE) will be referred to the APSC and will be required to successfully repeat that type of rotation in order to meet graduation requirements and will be placed in SAP Suspension that affects his/her ability to receive Federal Financial Aid (see SAP Suspension discussed later in the section).